The hair trends you need to try this year - as predicted by the experts.

 Satin smooth chocolate, or gloriously golden honey – think sweet shades with a healthy shine when it comes to colour for the top 2018 hair trends.
 Charles Worthington brand ambassador Ken O’Rourke thinks these rich, nourished colours will be a hit for the year ahead, “Colour wise I’d say chocolate brown and honey shades will be popular as long as the hair looks healthy with maximum shine.
 To me, that’s always a head turner.”

-So, think Eva Longoria on the red carpet in Cannes, but with even more depth of colour and chocolatey brown richness…
+So, think Cheryl Cole as she surged down the Catwalk at Paris fashion week, but with even more depth of colour and chocolatey brown richness…

-Thinking of changing up your hair colour next year?
+Thinking of changing up your hair colour this year?
 It seems there’s never been a better time to be blonde.
 There are so many shades coming through already as top 2018 hair trends.

-Expert colourist Jack Howard explains, “Metallic blondes and pastel yellow colour trends are making a breakthrough in 2018.
+Expert colourist Jack Howard explains, “Metallic blondes and pastel yellow colour trends are making a breakthrough this year.
 We’re already seeing pops of colour a la Rita Ora debuting her recent coloured soaked fringe which frames the face and is a bit of fun.”

-Holly Willoughby had the right idea this summer, taking her golden blonde locks a shade lighter to freshen up her look.
+Holly Willoughby has gone brighter and lighter this year, taking her golden blonde locks a shade lighter to freshen up her look.

 Brand new balayage

 Balayage has been a huge trend over the last few years, and it isn’t going anywhere any time soon.
-However, the much-loved colouring style is evolving in 2018.
+However, the much-loved colouring style has evolved this year.

 “The evolution of balayage moves towards ‘Californian Balayage” expert Colourist at Paul Edmonds Jack Howard explains, “so a much lighter and cooler overall look.”

 But it’s not just blondes and lighter hair tones who will be having all the fun next year.
-“Charcoal balayage and charcoal grey is also great on mid-length hair and will be bang on trend as we move into 2018” says Jack.
+“Charcoal balayage and charcoal grey is also great on mid-length hair and will be bang on trend as we move into the autumn,” says Jack.

 All hail the red head

-Don’t worry redheads, when it comes to 2018 hair trends in hair colour, there are some really exciting new shades coming your way next year.
+Don’t worry redheads, when it comes to this years hair trends in hair colour, there are some really exciting new shades coming your way next year.
 Jack Howard’s personal favourites?
 “Fiery ginger and copper shades.”